 The Parish Council will publicise the availability of the fund via the Parish Council website and the Village News.
 Anyone wishing to apply is asked to write to the Clerk of the Parish Council with a short summary of how much they would like, for what purpose and the timing for when the monies would be spent.
 Any requests received will be circulated by the Clerk to the finance group for discussion.
 The full list of requests will be discussed and approved at the nearest Parish Council meeting.

 This approach will be followed throughout the financial year until the budgeted funds have all been allocated.

-Policy Adopted by Weston on the Green Parish Council: 1st May 2024 (Minute Reference: 24.408.12)
+Policy To Be Adopted by Weston on the Green Parish Council: 7th May 2025 (Minute Reference: xxx)

 Review Date: May 2025